domainersuitedev/delicious-api/README.md

 This document and the APIs herein are subject to change at any time.
 We will version the API, but may deprecate early versions aggressively.

+## RSS and JSON feeds

+Documentation for feeds of public or private bookmarks can be found here: https://delicious.com/rss

 ## Keep in Mind

 - Please wait **at least one second** between HTTP queries, or you are likely to get automatically throttled.
 If you are releasing a library to access the API, you **must** do this.